MDSplus/Documentation/docs/reference/mdstcl.md

 TCL can also be used for dispatching commands or actions to action servers or to directly execute actions or methods provided by devices described in the tree.
-For help on dispatching related commands type:
+For help on dispatching related commands, type:

     help dispatch commands

 With TCL using edit commands you can create a new tree structure or modify an existing one by adding, deleting or renaming nodes and adding tagnames to give direct addressing of nodes in the tree.
-For edit commands type:
+For edit commands, type:

     help edit commands